open-telemetry/community/projects/event-api.md

 #### Required staffing

-* Need: Scheduled meeting where TC members and domain experts can attend
 * Need: more domain experts willing to define the OTel Event standard
 * Need: engineers willing to write prototypes in at least one more language other than JavaScript.
 Language should be fairly different from JavaScript.
 * Need: maintainers or approvers from those languages committed to reviewing the prototypes.